 John Thompson: I am a 3rd generation Lake of the Ozarks Business owner.
 My grandparents, Darwin and Betty Vance owned Idle Days and Gayla resort in the 70’s on the west end of the Grand Glaze Bridge in the heart of Osage Beach.
 They eventually retired and moved to Florida and partnered with my uncle Randy Vance on the resort, he continues to run it for some time.
 They eventually sold the resort.
 My mother Cyndi Thompson owned Sweet Magnolia Sky a clothing and jewelry store with 3 locations in the early 2000’s.
 I grew up in Osage Beach and graduated from Camdenton high school in 2009.
 I moved to Ames, Iowa and attended Business Management courses at Des Moines Area Community College for 2 years after high school.

 During that time, I worked for Josh Wirtzy of Wirtzy Construction.
 I started as a young laborer for Josh and worked my way up in his business.
-Eventually I was promoted from ground pounder laborer to equipment operator and truck driver.
+Eventually I was promoted from ground cleanup laborer to equipment operator and truck driver.
 I also helped Josh with material inventory and office duties.
 I learned Mr. Wirtzys business inside and out.
 He took me under his wing and taught me hard work, organization and responsibility.
-I eventually wanted to move back to Missouri to be closer to my family, so I resigned with Josh and thanked him for the opportunity.
+I eventually wanted to move back to Missouri to be closer to my family, so I resigned with Josh.

 I moved back home, continued attending college for business but was not happy working in the restaurant business and going to school.
 I was a highly trained roofing professional after working for Josh Wirtzy.
 I knew enough from business classes that I decided to open Thompson Roofing & Reconstruction headquartered in Linn Creek, Missouri, centrally located in the heart of Lake of the Ozarks.